Highway (2014 Bengali film)

 Highway is an Indian Bengali romantic film, directed by Sudipto Chattopadhyay and produced under the banner of Surinder Films.
 The film features actors Koel Mallick and Parambrata Chatterjee in the lead roles.
-Music of the film has been composed by Anupam Roy.
+Music of the film was composed by Anupam Roy.
 This film was released on 8 August 2014.

 Plot

 The story of the film revolves around the life of two people, who come across each other on a highway, which takes a very significant position in their life, being the witness of all their ups and downs.
 Their love story takes various twists and turns.

-Koel and Parambrata are playing the role of an unhappy couple in this film, who could not bridge the gap between themselves even after trying for long.
-Koel's role is that of a Bengali girl while Parambrata plays a non-Bengali guy.
+Koel and Parambrata played the role of an unhappy couple in this film, who could not bridge the gap between themselves even after trying for long.
+Koel's role was that of a Bengali girl while Parambrata played a non-Bengali guy.
 Though their marriage was a love marriage, they realise that there was a vacancy in their life.
 The way they overcome that vacancy and discover each other from a new point of view, forms the climax of the story.